Wordfast

 The name Wordfast is used for any number of translation memory products developed by Wordfast LLC.
-The original Wordfast product, now called Wordfast Classic, was developed by Yves Champollion in 1999 as a cheaper alternative to Trados, a well-known translation memory program.
-The current Wordfast products run on a variety of platforms, but use largely compatible translation memory formats, and often also have similar workflows.
-The software is most popular with freelance translators, although some of the products are also suited for corporate environments.
+The original Wordfast product, now called Wordfast Classic, was developed by Yves Champollion in 1999 as a cheaper alternative to Trados, a translation memory program.
+The current Wordfast products run on a variety of platforms but use largely compatible translation memory formats, and often also have similar workflows.
 Wordfast LLC is based in Delaware, United States, although most of the development takes place in Paris, France.
-Apart from these two locations, there is also a support center in the Czech Republic.
+There is also a support center in the Czech Republic.
 The company has around 50 employees.

 History

 Development on Wordfast version 1 (then called simply Wordfast) was begun in 1999 in Paris, France, by Yves Champollion.
-It was made up of a set of macros that ran inside of Microsoft Word, version 97 or higher.
-At that time, other translation memory programs also worked inside Microsoft Word, for example Trados.
+It was made up of a set of macros that ran inside Microsoft Word, version 97 or higher.
+At that time, other translation memory programs also worked inside Microsoft Word, for example, Trados.

 Until late 2002, this MS Word-based tool (now known as Wordfast Classic) was freeware.
-Through word of mouth, Wordfast grew to become the second most widely used TM software among translators.

-In 2006, the company Wordfast LLC was founded by Philip Shawe and Elizabeth Elting, also co-owners of the translation company TransPerfect.
+In 2006, the company Wordfast LLC was founded by Phil Shawe and Elizabeth Elting, also co-owners of the translation company TransPerfect.
 In July 2006, Mr. Champollion sold all interest in the Wordfast Server computer program to Wordfast LLC.
-Since that time, Wordfast has been the sole owner of all right, title and interest, including the copyright, in the Wordfast Server Code.
+Since that time, Wordfast has been the sole owner of all rights, title, and interest, including the copyright, in the Wordfast Server Code.
 Since then, Champollion, while holding the title Founder and Chief Architect, has also been CEO and president of the company Wordfast LLC.

-In January 2009, Wordfast released Wordfast Pro, a standalone Java-based TM tool.

-In May 2010, Wordfast released a free online tool known as Wordfast Anywhere.
-This tool allows translators to work on projects from virtually any web-enabled device including smartphones, PDAs and tablets.
-By July 2010, 5000 users had registered at Wordfast Anywhere, and by November 2010 the number was 10,000.

-In April 2016, Wordfast released Wordfast Pro 4, a major upgrade to their standalone Java-based TM tool.
-This tool includes advanced translation management features including a WYSIWYG editor, the ability to create multilingual translation packages, real-time quality assurance, and a powerful translation editor filter.
-An update to Wordfast Pro 4 called "Wordfast Pro 5" was released in April 2017, with mostly under-the-hood performance improvements.